Why are you resorting to lawsuits instead of lobbying state and local governments to change their educational policies?

 In too many communities the voices of students and families calling for common-sense changes have fallen on deaf ears for far too long.
 When politicians and union leaders fail to fix laws and policies that harm students and keep children from getting the education they deserve, the courts provide communities with a way to seek justice, enforce their constitutional rights and make positive change.

 No. The lawsuits do not seek to do away with tenure in its entirety.
 Teachers provide one of the most important services in our society, and they deserve fair protection against discrimination and wrongful employment termination.
-Unfortunately, in many states, the policies providing job protections for teachers are so extreme that they amount to ironclad jobs for life, irrespective of demonstrated effectiveness in the classroom.
+Unfortunately, in some states, the laws providing job protections for teachers are so extreme that they amount to ironclad jobs for life, irrespective of demonstrated effectiveness in the classroom.
 State laws and local policies must strike a better balance in protecting the interests of students, and should be recalibrated to protect our most effective teachers, rather than simply those who have been in the classroom longest.

-Will you be filing cases in other ?
+Will you be filing other cases?

 How do you pick the communities where you work?